How To Prevent Liver Damage?

 Fiber is also helpful inreducing cholesterol levels in the blood.
 Low cholesterol levels translate to a lower risk of deposition of fat in the liver.

-You can increase your fiber intake through diet changes, or you can pick asupplementary fiber powder
+You can increase your fiber intake through diet changes, or you can pick a green supplement powder organic

 See Also:21 Easy Ways to Get More Fiber in Your Diet